Folate, a crucial B vitamin, is essential for cell division, DNA synthesis, and the formation of red blood cells

 • Red blood cell folate tests analyze the amount of folate stored in red blood cells, offering insight into long-term folate status and tissue levels.

-What Does a Folate Test Tell You about Your Health?
+What Does a Folate Test Tell You About Your Health?

-By measuring folate levels in the blood, this test reveals the adequacy of dietary folate intake and helps assess the body’s folate status, indicating whether there’s a sufficiency or deficiency.
 Abnormal folate levels may signal underlying health conditions such as malabsorption disorders, anemia, or folate metabolism disorders.
-Additionally, low folate levels can increase the risk of birth defects, cardiovascular diseases, and certain cancers.
+Additionally, low folate levels can increase the risk of congenital disabilities, cardiovascular diseases, and certain cancers.

 High Results